Suraj0791/bookly/build.md

-for now add constant data to build the bookoverview nd booklist comp using sample data for bookcover i mean the image in right side we will make it as a  new comp and use it inside book overview passing down the props again now u need one more comp inside bookcover thst is bookcoversvg so u see how we break components
+for now add constant data to build the bookoverview nd booklist comp using sample data for bookcover i mean the image in right side we will make it as a  new comp and use it inside book overview passing down the props again now u need one more comp inside bookcover thst is bookcoversvg so u see how we break components so once we are done with book cover nd bookcoversvg then move to booklist comp

+now again we see earlier we thought ki sirf hamara homepage 2 part mai divide hai ek overview and ek booklist but when we started building bookoverview we got too many mini comps now as we go to booklist again we can see it consist of bookcard many cards